KenWhite02/KenWhite02/README.md

 #### I am a Javascript Web Developer

-🔭 Open for Job Opportunities. <br />
+- 🔭 Open for Job Opportunities.
-🌱 I’m currently building NodeJs x ReactJs projects. <br />
+- 🌱 I’m currently building NodeJs x ReactJs projects.
-👯 I’m looking to collaborate with other Javascript web developers. <br />
+- 👯 I’m looking to collaborate with other Javascript web developers.
-🥅 2021 Goals: Contribute to an Open Source project. <br />
+- 🥅 2021 Goals: Contribute to an Open Source project.
-💬 Ask me about:
+- 💬 Ask me about: NodeJs, ReactJs, Basketball, Anime
-- NodeJs
-- ReactJs
-- Basketball
-- Anime <br />
-🕸 Interests: <br />
-- Web Development 💻
-- Cybersecurity 😎
-- Hooping 🏀
+- 🕸 Interests: Web Development 💻, Cybersecurity 😎, Hooping 🏀
 ⚡ Fun fact: You are always looking at your nose; your brain just chooses to ignore it.

 ### Connect with me :earth_africa: